 In order for devices to connect to your Zero Trust organization, you will need to:

 - on your devices in Gateway with WARP mode.
-The Cloudflare certificate is only required if you want to display a custom block page or perform HTTP filtering.
+The Cloudflare certificate is only required if you want to display a custom block page or filter HTTPS traffic.

 - to determine which devices can enroll to your Zero Trust organization.